What is HPPA?

 While geared primarily towards the marching arts community, HPPA is expanding to encompass all areas of percussion education: marching, concert, small ensembles, and beyond.

-Originally targeted at Garden City and the southwest Kansas region, HPPA now aims to serve an area encompassing parts of Kansas, Oklahoma, Colorado, Texas, and New Mexico, and will be growing to support dozens of students and their talents in 2023.
+Originally targeted at Garden City and the southwest Kansas region, HPPA now aims to serve an area encompassing parts of Kansas, Oklahoma, Colorado, Texas, and New Mexico, and will be growing to support dozens of students and their talents in 2026.

 Camp Information

-• Rudimental drumming and percussion technique fundamentals.
+• Rudimental drumming and percussion technique fundamentals for concert band, marching band, and percussion ensemble settings.

 • Instrument maintenance and upkeep.